RuiSiHu/TreeView/README.md

 # TreeView
-A python script placed on the Django backend is used to visualize and display phylogenetic trees.
+A Python script placed on the Django backend is used to visualize and display phylogenetic trees.